 - IMPORTANT STEP: While the eggplant is in the oven, bring a large skillet to medium heat.
-Once hot, add 2 Tbsp olive oil (or sub canola or grape seed) and pull 3-4 eggplant rounds out of the oven at a time and sauté to give them extra crisp and texture.
+Once hot, add 2 Tbsp olive oil (or sub avocado oil // adjust amount if altering default number of servings) and pull 3-4 eggplant rounds out of the oven at a time and sauté to give them extra crisp and texture.
 Cook for ~2 minutes on each side (or browned) and then return to oven to continue crisping.
 Do this in batches until all rounds are browned.

 - While eggplant is browning in the oven, prepare marinara.
 I prefer adding my tomato sauce and spices to a serving bowl and microwaving to warm, but you could also heat it on the stove.
 Set aside.

 - Once done cooking, drain pasta and cover with a towel to keep warm.
 Set aside.

 - To serve: Plate pasta and eggplant slices and marinara in a dish as a dipping sauce.
 Additional vegan parmesan cheese makes an excellent topper.

 - Leftovers don’t really reheat well, so it’s best when fresh.
 See notes for additional tips on crispy eggplant!

 – Buy a narrow eggplant – the really big wide ones don’t get as crisp!

 – Don’t skip the salt / drain step – it really helps draw out the bitterness.